graphprotocol/rfcs/engineering-plans/0002-subgraph-schema-merging.md

 ## Summary

-Subgraph composition allows a subgraph to import types from a foreign subgraph.
+Subgraph composition allows a subgraph to import types from another subgraph.
 Imports are designed to be loosely coupled throughout the deployment and indexing phases, and tightly coupled during query execution for the subgraph.

-To generate an API schema for the subgraph, the local schema needs to be merged with each of the foreign schemas that it imports.
+To generate an API schema for the subgraph, the subgraph schema needs to be merged with the imported subgraph schemas.
 The merging process needs to take the following into account:

-1. An imported schema not being available on the graph-node
+1. An imported schema not being available on the Graph Node
-2. An imported schema without a definition for the type which the local subgraph imports
+2. An imported schema mising a type imported by the subgraph schema
-3. A merged and cached api schema for a subgraph imported by name is updated
+3. A schema imported by subgraph name changes
 4. Ability to tell which subgraph/schema each type belongs to

 ## Implementation

-There are two important parts to schema merging:
+The schema merging implementation consists of two parts:

-1. Merging the schema
+1. A cache of subgraph schemas

-2. Invalidating a cache entry when a subgraph's dependency, referenced by name, is updated and remerging that schema
+2. The schema merging logic

 ### Schema Merging